Should you always use a VPN?

 4. Security and protection at any location

-Using a VPN all the time also guarantees that you’re protected from prying eyes of cyber attackers.
+Using a VPN all the time also guarantees you’re protected from the prying eyes of cyber attackers.
 Because your information, including sensitive data and online activities, is encrypted with such ciphers as AES, it becomes inaccessible to anyone.

 Additionally, having a VPN turned on lets you transfer money safely.
 Since your online activities are hidden, it doesn’t matter where you make transactions.
 Be it your home network or unsecured public Wi-Fi – cyber felons won’t stand a chance at taking a peek.